 - (a) For gantries over the footpath, the distance between the face of the kerb and nearest gantry column must be a minimum 550 mm where public parallel parking is permitted, to allow for passengers to enter and exit parked vehicles.
-This distance may be reduced to 300 mm where public parking is not permitted at any time (for example, if an all-hours Construction Permit Zone is in place).
+This distance may be reduced to 300 mm where public parking is not permitted at any time (for example, if an all-hours Construction Permit Zone applies for the full duration the gantry is in place).
 A setback also ensures that a camber in the road does not cause a tall vehicle to strike any part of the gantry.
-See Figure 18.1. - (i) Where pedestrians are not permitted between the gantry columns and kerb (for example, if the path is too narrow for pedestrians), see 15.8.1 Traffic control devices for how to appropriately block a footpath with barriers and signage. - (b) For gantries over the roadway, the distance between the face of the kerb and the nearest gantry column must be a minimum 550 mm (on each side of the road).
+See Figure 18.1 (p.136). - (i) Where pedestrians are not permitted between the gantry columns and kerb (for example, if the path is too narrow for pedestrians), see 15.8.1 Traffic control devices for how to appropriately block a footpath with barriers and signage.

+- (b) For gantries over the roadway, the distance between the face of the kerb and the nearest gantry column must be a minimum 550 mm (on each side of the road).
 This is to ensure that a camber in the road does not cause a tall vehicle to strike any part of the gantry.
-See Figure 18.2. - (c) Additional setback from the roadway or vehicle protection barriers will be required when gantry columns are within the clearance zone of an adjacent traffic lane see 18.3.12(a)(ii) below.

-(d) Nothing can protrude from the gantry within 300 mm from the face of the kerb, at a height less than 5 m from the ground surface level.
+See Figure 18.2 (p.137). - (c) Additional setback from the roadway or vehicle protection barriers will be required when gantry columns are within the clearance zone of an adjacent traffic lane (see 18.3.12(a)(ii) below for details). - (d) Nothing can protrude from the gantry within 300 mm from the face of the kerb, at a height less than 5 m from the ground surface level.
+Skidboards may exist within this dimension only if an all-hours Construction Permit Zone applies for the full duration the gantry is in place.
 This is to ensure that a camber in the road does not cause a tall vehicle to strike any part of the gantry.
-See Figure 18.1 and Figure 18.2.
+See Figure 18.1 below and Figure 18.2 (p.137).

-Figure 18.1 - Typical gantry over footpath (and how to measure the clear footpath width)
+Figure 18.1.
+Typical gantry over footpath (and how to measure the clear footpath width)

-Figure 18.2 - Typical gantry over roadway or laneway
+Figure 18.2.
+Typical gantry over roadway or laneway